roby2014/virtual-board-vhdl/UsbPort/readme.md

 # What is the script for?

-The script converts a VHDL circuit that uses the default UsbPort implementation into one that can use the VPI board emulator, so we can manipulate the signals via server (check [#how-its-done](#how-its-done) for more info).
+The script converts a VHDL circuit that uses the default UsbPort implementation into one that can use the GHDL+VPI virtual board, so we can manipulate the signals via server (check [#how-its-done](#how-its-done) for more info).

 # UsbPort via JTAG

 <img src="../assets/usbport_via_jtag.drawio.png">

-# UsbPort via emulator
+# UsbPort via GHDL+VPI

 <img src="../assets/usbport_goal.drawio.png">